hlotvonen/glyph-drawing-club-blog/src/posts/2025-04-01-the-small-house-of-ibms-code-page-437.md

 :::

 #### Theory #1: House as a symbol for home computers
 My first thought was that maybe the house was included as a symbol for IBM's new line of personal **home** computers?
 Before IBM PC's launch in 1981, IBM had largely been known for their business computers.
 So, it makes sense that, as IBM was entering the growing market of personal computers, they wanted to signal to the home users that their PC had something *fun* to offer—hence the "not serious" glyphs, like the smiley, which were added with text-based games in mind.
 So maybe they added the house glyph for the same reason?
-Surely the smileys have to have a house they live in?
-It's compelling to think this might be true, but to be clear, this is pure speculation, and there's nothing substantial to support this claim.
+Surely the smileys must have a house they live in!
+It's compelling to think this might be true, but to be clear, this is pure speculation, and there's nothing to support this claim.

 #### Theory #2: It's related to backspace
 Another "hunch" was suggested by VileR.
 He entertained the idea that the house character itself was associated with the action of deleting text, or related to the backspace symbol ⌫ (U+232B).
 If you rotate ⌫ 90˚ clockwise, you do get a house ⌂ (with an &times; in it).
 It's an interesting idea, but there doesn't seem to be nothing to support this claim either.